Bylaws & Constitution

 2.1 The club shall be registered with limited liability with the Government of Ontario.

-2.2 The club shall be registered with the Ontario Cycling Association, and through this affiliation with the Canadian Cycling Association.
+2.2 The club shall be registered with Ontario Cycling (O.C.), and through this affiliation with the Canadian Cycling Association (C.C.A).

 2.4 Club members may join other bodies without restriction provided that this is not precluded by either of the two affiliate organisations noted above.